cleesmith/keys2text_proxy/README.md

 - **Additional Providers**
   While we (*who we? 🤔*) already support several popular AI services, <br>
-  the proxy is designed to be extended easily (*well if code python/fastapi/streaming-apis/wrangle-text-json then sure*).<br> We plan to continually add new integrations.
-Maybe?
+  the proxy is designed to be extended easily (*well, if you can code python/fastapi/generator-yielding/streaming-nonstreaming-apis/wrangle-json-and-text, then sure*).<br>
+  We plan to continually add new integrations.
+Do *we*, maybe?
+Perhaps a new AI provider will emerge someday.🥸

 - **Advanced Features**
   Next in the hopper 🎡:<br>
   🤖 NER (name entity recognition) for existing writing<br>
-  ⏪ reverse-NER for story outlining
+  ⏪🤖 reverse-NER for story outlining
+  📜 ✍🏽 both are kind of `codex` related (see `novelcrafter`)

 ## Contributing

-We welcome contributions, bug reports, and feature requests. <br>
+We welcome contributions (*we do?*), bug 🐞 reports, and feature 🍿 requests. <br>
 Please open an issue or submit a pull request on GitHub.

 ## License